Python-Markdown/markdown/docs/extensions/api.md

 Preprocessors munge the source text before it is passed to the Markdown parser.
 This is an excellent place to clean up bad characters or to extract portions for later processing that the parser may otherwise choke on.

-Preprocessors inherit from `markdown.preprocessors.Preprocessor` and implement a `run` method, which takes a single parameter `lines`.
-This parameter is the entire source text stored as a list of Unicode strings, one per line.  `run` should return its processed list of Unicode strings, one per line.
+Preprocessors inherit from [`markdown.preprocessors.Preprocessor`][markdown.preprocessors.Preprocessor] and implement a [`run`][markdown.preprocessors.Preprocessor.run] method, which takes a single parameter `lines`.
+This parameter is the entire source text stored as a list of Unicode strings, one per line.
+`run` should return its processed list of Unicode strings, one per line.

 #### Example